bkerler/gr-gfdm/README.md

 *GFDM* can be described by parallelizing several *SC-FDE* streams on subcarrier.
 The transmit symbols are localized in a time/frequency-grid and pulshaping is applied subcarrier-wise.
 After pulshaping and localizing on the correct subcarrier-frequency the symbolstreams are superpositioned and can be transmitted.
 On receiver side the symbols on the subcarrier can be extracted by applying a *MF*, *ZF* or *MMSE*-filter of the previous pulseshaping filter.
 Non-orthogonality of neighboring subcarrier introduces *ICI* if demodulating with *MF*.
 A successive interference cancellation algorithm is proposed to remove interference.

-Due to its block-nature a block synchronisation with improved Schmidl & Cox - Symbols can be achievd.
+Due to its block-nature a block synchronisation with improved Schmidl & Cox - Symbols can be achieved.

 Capabilities
 -------------